Ani-Moopa/Moopa/README.md

 NEXTAUTH_SECRET='run this cmd in your bash terminal (openssl rand -base64 32) with no bracket, and paste it here' NEXTAUTH_URL="for development use http://localhost:3000/ and for production use your domain url" PROXY_URI="I recommend you to use this cors-anywhere as a proxy https://github.com/Rob--W/cors-anywhere follow the instruction on how to use it there."
+API_URI="host your own API from this repo https://github.com/consumet/api.consumet.org you can deploy it using the one click setup there. very easy"
 ```

 4. Add this endpoint as Redirect Url on AniList Developer :